History Curriculum Design

 Theodore Roosevelt

-At Thorpe Willoughby CP School, our history curriculum is designed to bring history alive!
+At Thorpe Willoughby, our history curriculum is designed to bring history alive!
 We aim to inspire children's curiosity to know more about the past, gaining a coherent knowledge and understanding of Britain's past and that of the wider world.
-Our History curriculum ensures that children acquire a chronological understanding of British history from Stone Age to present day and a knowledge and understanding of world history such as the ancient civilisations of Greece, the Mayans and Egyptians.
+Our History curriculum ensures that children acquire a chronological understanding of British history from Stone Age to present day in order to develop a sense of identity and a cultural understanding based on their historical heritage.
+This enables our children to learn to value their own and other people’s cultures in modern multicultural Britain. and a knowledge and understanding of world history such as the ancient civilisations of Greece, the Mayans and Egyptians

 Our history curriculum has a focus on the significance of these periods of time.
-We provide opportunities to explore and learn about significant historical people, places and events that have changed the world.
+We provide opportunities to explore and learn about significant historical people, places and events that have changed the world and how these have impacted our lives now and in the future.
+Children’s substantive knowledge is embedded through ensuring that the curriculum is progressive and the half-term themes build upon previous learning, allowing children to develop a deep understanding of where each unit fits in the history of Britain and the wider world.

-Through our half-term curriculum themes, our history curriculum provides children with opportunities to ask questions, think critically, consider evidence, sift arguments, and develop perspective and judgement.
+Through our half-term curriculum themes, our history curriculum provides children with opportunities to develop their disciplinary skills as a historian: asking questions, thinking critically, considering evidence, sifting arguments, and developing perspective and judgement.
 It aims to enable children to draw comparisons and make connections between different time periods and their own lives.
+These themes enhance meaningful links with other subjects in order to strengthen connections and understanding for all pupils.

 We recognise through our history curriculum that subject-specific vocabulary is important for children to acquire.
 This will support their historical knowledge and understanding of the subject and themes.
 When planning our themes, history is often a curriculum driver and the vocabulary required to succeed is identified, planned and modelled.